KATHY SMITH - 1971

 With races up and down the country, very often the clubs grouped together and met at Turnpike Lane to get the coach to whichever venue they were racing at next, whether that be up north in Leeds or down south at Herne Bay in Kent.
 The camaraderie that existed between clubs was evident for all to see.
 Although a serious sport and great rivalry on the track, many inter club friendships existed off it.
 It was one such friendship between Kathy and Alexandra Palace skater, George Smith, that soon blossomed into something more and in 1965 the couple were married.

-In 1966 Kathy took a sabbatical from the sport when she became pregnant with her first child, Lesley, although she did continue to skate right up until she was about six months pregnant!
+In 1966 Kathy took a sabbatical from the sport when she was expecting her first child, Lesley, although she did continue to skate right up until she was about six months pregnant!
 Lesley was born in June 1966 and Kathy took a step back from skating for a short while to embrace motherhood.
 It wasn't long, however, before she was back on her skates and training like mad once again, her busy schedule helped by George's shift work as a bus driver.
 In January 1967 Kathy was once more back to winning ways when she took gold in the Southern Trophy one mile handicap, the first three skaters all being awarded the same time such was the closeness of the finish.
 It was the first of five times she would take home the gold medal in this event.

 By now it had been announced that Spain (Barcelona) would be the venue for the women only World Championships and Germany (Inzell) was to host the very first European Championship that was to be held separately from any World Championships.
 Whilst Kathy did not make the team for Barcelona, she was included on the team sheet for Inzell.
 She had so impressed the selectors that she was now a fully fledged member of the British team.
 There were only three events for women back then and Kathy would only get to skate in one of them, the 3000 metres, finishing a creditable 12th in her first outing in a British shirt.